 The spend-down program (also called excess or surplus income) is a way for certain categories of applicants to get Medicaid even though their income or assets are over the limit, by offsetting their excess with medical expenses.
 For example, imagine two potential Medicaid applicants (who we will assume both are in the DAB category and both have assets below the limit).

 Pam has income of $900/mo., but also spends $140/mo. on medical supplies and doctor's visits.
-She would ordinarily not be eligible for Medicaid, because her income is over the limit by $88/mo.
+She would ordinarily not be eligible for Medicaid, because her income is over the limit by $55/mo.
 (Medicaid "disregards" the first $20 of income for people in the DAB category.. see all the Medicaid Resource and Income Disregards).
-However, she can "spend-down" her excess income to the Medicaid level by using the $ 88/mo. of medical expenses.
-Once she shows Medicaid that he has $ 88/mo. of medical expenses in a given month, then his Medicaid coverage will be activated for the rest of that month.
+However, she can "spend-down" her excess income to the Medicaid level by using the $ 55/mo. of medical expenses.
+Once she shows Medicaid that she has $ 55/mo. of medical expenses in a given month, then her Medicaid coverage will be activated for the rest of that month.
 It is almost like a monthly deductible.

 Note that the spend-down program is not available to all New York Medicaid applicants.